Juan Manuel Abal Medina: Exile and new associations

 Perón died in July and was succeeded by his wife, whose government presided over spiraling violence and inflation.
-She was overthrown in a March 1976 coup.
-Most lawmakers and other political figures had advance knowledge of the March 24 coup, and Peronists (nearly all of whom were to be arrested) took added precautions, with some opting to leave the country.
+She was overthrown in a coup on March 24, 1976.
+Most lawmakers and other political figures had advance knowledge of the coup, and Peronists (nearly all of whom were to be arrested) took added precautions, with some opting to leave the country.
 Abal Medina sought refuge in the Mexican Embassy, and he remained there for years.
 He shared the refuge with Cámpora, who in 1980 was allowed to leave to Mexico, where he died shortly afterward.

 Abal Medina also sought exile in Mexico upon obtaining a safe conduct in 1982.
 Divorced from his second wife, he had a minor post at the Traffic and Transportation Secretariat and served as an agent of CISEN (Mexican State Intelligence) during the 1988–94 tenure of Interior Secretary Fernando Gutiérrez Barrios.
 He became close to the PRI (the ruling party in Mexico until 2000), maintained a close friendship with the leader of the rival PRD, Cuauhtémoc Cárdenas, and frequently visited Cuban leader Fidel Castro.

 He established a successful law practice in Mexico, and later opened offices in Spain and Argentina.
 The CEO of Telmex, Carlos Slim, hired Abal Medina as an adviser for his growing interests in Argentina, and in 2007, he was invited by outgoing Argentine President Néstor Kirchner to join the cabinet of his wife and successor, President Cristina Fernández de Kirchner.
 He cited worsening respiratory problems and refused, however.

 Abal Medina regularly visited Argentina.
 His eldest son, Juan Manuel, served both Kirchner administrations in a number of significant political and policy posts.

 Abal Medina died on June 15, 2025, after suffering with chronic obstructive pulmonary disease (COPD).
 He was 80.